agrogan1/Stata/README.md

 # Stata Materials

-## Stata Programs and Graph Schemes
+## Stata Programs and Stata Graph Scheme

 In Stata, type `net from https://agrogan1.github.io/Stata` to install these programs.